 Who doesn’t love cute little pasta bundles??
-These Pesto Stuffed Shells remind me of little baby lasagnas that have yet to grow into their full form.
-They have all the same goodies as a spinach lasagna, but rolled into easy-to-portion pasta shells.
-And to make life easier, I worked some store-bought pesto into the filling to take care of all the seasoning needs in one swoop, instead of adding herbs and spices one by one.
+These Pesto Stuffed Shells remind me of little baby lasagnas that have yet to grow into their adultform.
+They have all the same goodies as a spinach lasagna, but are rolled into easy-to-portion pasta shells.
+And to make life easier, I used store-bought pesto for the filling, which takes care of all the seasoning needs in one swoop.
 So fast, so easy.
-And these little guys freeze beautifully, so don’t be afraid of the large batch size. simply let them cool completely, transfer to a freezer safe container, and stash ’em in your freezer for later!
+And these little Pesto Stuffed Shells freeze beautifully, so don’t be afraid of the large batch size. simply let them cool completely after baking, transfer to a freezer safe container, and stash ’em in your freezer for later!

 This recipe made about 22 stuffed shells for me, but your distance may vary.
 I suggest boiling about 25 shells just in case you have extra filling or a couple of them rip during the stuffing process.
 I used about 2/3 of a 12oz. box of jumbo shells, which gave me 22 individual shells.